Maidenhead Railway Bridge: Background

 During the 1830s, the famed mechanical and civil engineer Isambard Kingdom Brunel developed a plan for a 118 mi railway running on an east–west alignment in between the key cities of London and Bristol.
 The line, which became known as the Great Western Railway, displayed exceptional attention to maintaining either level ground, or gentle gradients of no greater than 1 in 1000, on the majority of the route.
 A key river crossing of the railway occurred between Maidenhead, Berkshire, and Taplow, Buckinghamshire, where the line would cross over the Thames, and Brunel himself undertook the design for that structure.

-The building of a bridge over the Thames at that location had to make provision for the necessary navigational clearance, so as not to unduly hinder the traditional river shipping present.
+The building of a bridge over the Thames at that location had to make provision for the necessary navigational clearance, so as not to unduly hinder the river shipping.
 However, that clearance requirement, when combined with Brunel's desire to maintain a gentle gradient of 1 in 1,320 for the railway lines, posed some problems for the bridge's design.
 Brunel was very averse to allowing any compromise of the gradient which had been set for the whole route, because he believed it would negatively affect both passenger comfort and the maximum speeds of trains.

 The first plan devised by Brunel for the river crossing was for the building of triple-arch viaduct at the site, but he chose to discard that in favour of the design that was subsequently built and is still in use today.
 According to author Paul Clements, the design selected by Brunel had been directly inspired by earlier experiments performed by his father, Marc Brunel, during 1832, which Isambard had financed.
 Isambard employed calculus principles in the designing of the bridge's critical semi-elliptical arches which supported the structure.
 In common with the design of the other large bridges along the line, Brunel achieved a reduction in the forces acting through the brickwork via the adoption of internal longitudinal walls and voids.
 They served to lighten the superstructure above the arches, as well as reducing the overall weight of the bridge.

 The bridge carries the railway across the river on a deck supported by a pair of elliptical brick arches which, at the time of their construction, were the widest and flattest in the world.
 Each arch has a span of 128 ft, combined with a rise of only 24 ft.
 The flatness of the arches was deemed necessary to avoid creating a raised "hump" on the deck of that bridge, which would have gone against Brunel's accommodation of the performance of the locomotives of the time, and his practice of maximising operational economy by building lines with flat or very gentle gradients (locally 1 in 1,320, which is less than 0.1 per cent), which had the benefit of reducing the running costs of the trains.